Korede456/alx-low_level_programming/0x0D-preprocessor/README.md

-This directory contains my projects on preproccessor
+This directory contains my projects on preproccessor in c programming